Presurgical Neural Energy Landscapes Predict Postoperative Working Memory Outcome After Brain Tumor Resection: Methods

 \subsubsection{Data Preprocessing}

-The rs-fMRI data were already preprocessed following the steps described by \citep{aerts2022pre}.
-Briefly, the first few fMRI volumes were discarded to allow for magnetization equilibrium, followed by head motion correction and slice-timing correction.
+The rs-fMRI data were available as preprocessed time series data, following the pipeline described in \cite{aerts2022pre}.
+We did not apply any additional preprocessing beyond what was originally performed.
+The original preprocessing steps briefly included: discarding the first few fMRI volumes to allow magnetization equilibrium, followed by head motion correction and slice-timing correction.
 Non-brain tissues were removed with BET, and spatial normalization was performed by registering each participant's functional images to their T1w structural image and then warped to MNI standard space.
 High-pass filtering using a 100-second cutoff (equivalent to $0.01$ Hz) was applied to reduce low-frequency drifts.
 Tumor regions were segmented or masked in the structural data ensuring that large mass effects or infiltrations did not compromise registration or parcellation.
 All registrations were visually inspected, focusing on peri-tumoral regions for potential misalignment.